jdeguire/pic32clang_docs/source/using_device_features.md

 These field macros can be used in assembly along with C and C++.

-This is a lot to take in, so here are a couple examples take directly from some peripheral headers.
+This is a lot to take in, so here are a couple of examples taken directly from some peripheral headers.
 First, here are the macros available for the `TXSPACE` field in the `FIFOSPACE` SERCOM register.
 Since SERCOM has different operating modes, these macros will reflect that.
 Here the mode is `I2CM` for I2C Master.